Deepthi169/BIG-DATA-ANALYSIS/README.md

 *MENTOR*: NEELA SANTHOSH KUMAR

-Task 1 – Big Data Analysis

 *DESCRIPTION*

-The primary goal of Task 1 was to perform analysis on a large dataset using a scalable big data processing tool such as PySpark or Dask.
+The primary goal of Task was to perform analysis on a large dataset using a scalable big data processing tool such as PySpark or Dask.
 The dataset chosen for this task was insurance_data.csv, which contains records of health insurance claims.
 The dataset includes multiple attributes such as: